The Insurance and Reinsurance Law Review: USA

 Historically, most US states required unauthorised reinsurers (reinsurers not licensed or accredited in a ceding insurer's domicile) to post 100 per cent collateral for any reinsured liabilities in order for the ceding insurer to get full financial statement credit for its reinsurance placements.
 This allowed state-based insurance regulators to indirectly regulate transactions with reinsurers outside its jurisdiction.

-Then in September 2017, the US and the European Union announced that they had formally signed a bilateral covered agreement regarding the regulation of insurance.
-The agreement called for an end to collateral and local presence requirements for EU and US reinsurers.15 It also affirmed the US system of state regulation of insurance by effectively limiting the application of EU and US prudential measures to the worldwide operations of EU and US insurers.16
+However, in September 2017, the United States and the European Union announced that they had formally signed a bilateral covered agreement regarding the regulation of insurance.
+The agreement called for an end to collateral and local presence requirements for EU and US reinsurers.15 Additionally, the agreement affirmed the US system of state regulation of insurance by effectively limiting the application of EU and US prudential measures to the worldwide operations of EU and US insurers.16

 Under the terms of the agreement, US-based insurers are subject to the prudential supervision of the EU only to the extent of their operations in the EU, and vice versa.17 The agreement also eliminates collateral and local presence requirements for EU and US reinsurers.18 The agreement encourages supervisory authorities in the US and the EU to exchange information regarding insurers and reinsurers that operate in both markets.
 Over the 60-month implementation plan, the US and the EU will identify and roll back inconsistent or pre-empted legislation.19 Finally, the agreement establishes cross-conditionality between provisions as an enforcement mechanism, to ensure equal compliance and equal benefits.20